Tinariwen: 2010–present

-In a January 2013 confrontation, most band members evaded capture, except Abdallah Ag Lamida who was abducted while trying to save his guitars.
+In a January 2013 confrontation with Ansar Dine militants, who had denounced Tinariwen and their music, Abdallah Ag Lamida was abducted while trying to save his guitars.
 A few weeks later, Tinariwen reported that Ag Lamida had been released and was "safe and free".

-During Ag Lamida's captivity, several other members of Tinariwen fled from the conflict and resettled temporarily in the southwestern United States to record their sixth album, Emmaar produced by Patrick Vo Tan, with guests including Josh Klinghoffer, Fats Kaplin, Matt Sweeney, and Saul Williams.
+During Ag Lamida's captivity, several other members of Tinariwen fled from the conflict and resettled temporarily in the southwestern United States to record their sixth album, Emmaar, with guests including Josh Klinghoffer, Fats Kaplin, Matt Sweeney, and Saul Williams.
 Recording took place at Joshua Tree National Park in California, which features a desert environment similar to that of Tinariwen's homeland.
-Emmaar was released worldwide in February 2014.
+Emmaar was released worldwide in 2014.
 Tinariwen then embarked on a tour of Europe and North America, but without group leader Ibrahim Ag Alhabib, who decided to remain in Mali to attend to family issues caused by the latest political crisis.
 Bassist Eyadou Ag Leche assumed the role of musical director, and a new singer/guitarist named Iyad Abderrahmane was recruited to perform Ag Alhabib's parts during the tour.

-In 2016, the group returned to Joshua Tree National Park and spent few days at Rancho De La Luna to record part of their seventh album, Elwan, with additional recording in France and a two-week session in a town called M'Hamid El Ghizlane in southern Morocco, an oasis very near the Algerian border and home to its own Saharan music and cultural festival, the Festival Taragalte.
-The album was released in February 2017 and features guest appearances by Matt Sweeney, Kurt Vile, Mark Lanegan, and Alain Johannes.
+In 2016, the group returned to Joshua Tree National Park to record parts of their seventh album, Elwan, with additional recording in France and the remote settlement of M'Hamid El Ghizlane in southern Morocco (home of the Festival Taragalte).
+The album was released in 2017 and featured guest appearances by Matt Sweeney, Kurt Vile, Mark Lanegan, and Alain Johannes.
 Tinariwen then embarked on an American tour with Dengue Fever as support.
-The group also toured Europe and Asia in 2017, and toured Australia, New Zealand, and North America in 2018.
-They played at WOMADelaide in March 2018.

-Upon returning from the international tour in support of Elwan in 2018, Tinariwen were unable to return to their home area in northern Mali due to ongoing sectarian violence and threats from Islamist militants.
+The group toured Europe, Asia, Australia, and New Zealand through 2018, with another appearance at WOMADelaide.
+After the international tour, Tinariwen were unable to return to their home area in northern Mali due to ongoing sectarian violence and threats from Islamist militants.
 The group instead decamped in Morocco and embarked on a multi-month journey through Western Sahara and Mauritania, collaborating with local musicians at several stops along the way and writing songs while camped out in the desert.

-Their eighth full-length album, Amadjar, was recorded outdoors with mobile equipment near Nouakchott and was released on 6 September 2019.
-Amadjar features guest appearances by Noura Mint Seymali, Micah Nelson, Cass McCombs, Stephen O'Malley, Warren Ellis, and Rodolphe Burger.
-In 2022, Tinariwen began a project to reissue several of their earlier albums in new formats.
-The first such release was the album Kel Tinariwen, which was issued in late 2022 and collects several of the group's early recordings from the early 1990s.
+Their eighth album, Amadjar, was recorded outdoors with mobile equipment near Nouakchott, Mauritania and was released in 2019.
+Amadjar featured guest appearances by Noura Mint Seymali, Micah Nelson, Cass McCombs, Stephen O'Malley, and Warren Ellis.
+In 2022, Tinariwen began a project to reissue several of their earlier albums in new formats; the first such release was the album Kel Tinariwen, which collects several of the group's early recordings from the 1990s.
+Their ninth album, Amatssou, was produced by Daniel Lanois and was released in May 2023.
+Another world tour included a performance at the Glastonbury Festival.

+On 28 August 2024 the group performed at one of the Late Night Proms at the Royal Albert Hall in London.
+A compilation of early demos and rarities titled Idrache (Traces of the Past) was released in November 2024.